 This was a tricky one for me to plan.

-I have a history with eating disorders so wasn’t sure how to track it.
+I have a history of eating disorders so wasn’t sure how to track it.
 I knew my target weight (with help from my doctor) and decided to do it like a game board, with each pound in its own square and my goal at the end in a banner.

-I decided to put a quote along the side to keep me motivated, but I’m still too scared to start losing weight.
+I decided to put a quote on the side to keep me motivated, but I’m still too scared to start losing weight.
 As soon as I start making healthy food choices, the disordered eating voice creeps back in, so that’s a struggle I’ll have to fight with.

 Mental Health Tracker

 This is another one I decided to use because I had such a tough time at the beginning of the year.